The Florence Mill

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 A different marker also named The Florence Mill (here, next to this marker); The Road to Zion (within shouting distance of this marker); The Mormon Pioneer Trail (about 400 feet away, measured in a direct line); A Meeting House for the Saints (about 400 feet away); From Indian Lands to the Golden Gate (approx. 0.4 miles away); A Little Town That Dreamed of Greatness (approx. 0.4 miles away); The Bank of Florence (approx. 0.4 miles away); Mormon Pioneer Memorial Bridge (approx. 0.4 miles away).
 Touch for a list and map of all markers in Florence.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 10, 2015, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 242 times since then and 7 times this year.
+It was originally submitted on November 10, 2015, by Tom Bosse of Jefferson City, Tennessee.
+This page has been viewed 305 times since then and 17 times this year.
 Photos: 1, 2, 3. submitted on November 10, 2015, by Tom Bosse of Jefferson City, Tennessee. • Bill Pfingsten was the editor who published this page.